At some point in your life you will almost certainly be pitched the idea of life insurance as an investment.

 - Term life insurance: Term life insurance is a set amount of coverage that lasts for a set amount of time, often 10 to 30 years.
 It’s inexpensive and there is no investment component to it.
 It’s pure financial protection against early death.

 - Permanent life insurance: Permanent life insurance comes in many different shapes and sizes, but essentially it provides coverage that lasts for your entire life AND it has a savings component that can be used like an investment account.
-You’ll also hear it called whole life, universal life, variable life, and even equity-indexed life.
+You’ll also hear it called whole life insurance, universal life insurance, variable life insurance, and even equity-indexed life insurance.
 Those are all different types of permanent life insurance.

 There’s an entire discussion to be had about term life insurance vs. permanent life insurance from an insurance perspective, but that’s the subject of another post.
 (Hint: Most people only ever need term life insurance.)